• Skip to primary navigation

 Cheese Fritters with Honey

-Aerial view of Cheese Fritters with Honey on three white plates resting on a wooden tray with blue and white waves.
-They are next to a glass of white wine, two honey dippers, and small yellow honey pot, and a small bunch of fresh mint.
+Aerial view of Cheese Fritters with Honey on three white plates next to a glass of white wine, honey pot, and fresh mint.

 Other Dishes